-1. Type and Level: Outcome - General
+1. Type and Level: Outcome Key

-2. Rationale: Ensures that over a period of time payor companies learn from the auditing process and do not continue to make the same mistakes in paying royalties.

-- 3. Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency, as well as the allocation of staff auditors.
+- Rationale: Ensures that over a period of time, OMR is maximizing income due the State from royalties, both in terms of ensuring accuracy of payment and in maximizing efficiency by ensuring the largest payors are audited in a timely manner. - 3.
+Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the agency, as well as the allocation of staff auditors.
 The allocation of staff auditors is based on which companies are to be audited.
 There is a direct correlation between audit coverage decisions and the staffing levels needed. - 4.
 Clarity: Yes. - 5.
 Validity, Reliability, and Accuracy: Yes.
 The Legislative Auditor audits the process, summaries, and collection of numbers.
 The DNR Internal Audit staff monitors this as well. - 6.
 Data Source, Collection, and Reporting: The data is collected into an internal database monthly and is kept current.
 The data is reported annually. - 7.
-Calculation Methodology: Repeat audit findings reported during the fiscal year are divided by total audit findings for all payors for the fiscal year. - 8.
-Scope: Aggregate. - 9.
-Caveats: The scope of the problem is not necessarily proportionate to the royalties paid.
-May fluctuate with staffing level, special projects associated with lawsuits and bankruptcies. - 10.
-Responsible Person: Rachel Newman; Audit Director; Rachel Newman@La.gov; Phone: (225)342-4499; Mary Sanders; Mineral Income Field Audit; Mary.Sanders@La.gov; Phone: (903)355-1400; Brian Barry, Mineral Income Field Audit, Brian.Barry@la.gov; Phone: (713)337-3055
+Calculation Methodology: Use last month's balances for reports received and audited and add current month's activity.
+Divide the number of audited reports by the number of reports received.

+8. Scope: Aggregate.

+9. Caveats: None

+10. Responsible Person: Rachel Newman, Audit Director, Rachel Newman@la.gov, Phone: (225)342-4499; Taletha Shorter; Audit Manager, Taletha Shorter@la.gov, Phone: (225)342-3069

-Office: Coastal Management Program: Coastal Management
+Office: Coastal Management

-Activity: Coastal Zone Management
+Program: Coastal Management